Relay for Life provides support, inspiration for cancer survivors

 “It was very devastating,” she said.
 “It’s devastating when you hear it the first time.”

-De La Torre was luckier in others, however.
+De La Torre was luckier than others, however.
 After undergoing surgery at the University of Southern California, doctors were able to remove the cancer and she went into remission.

 However, De La Torre isn’t giving up.
 While she declined to go through chemotherapy, she has focused on eating healthier and is still holding out hope that maybe lightning can strike twice.